vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Import-vROPSNotification.md

 ### -server

-The SDDC Manager FQDN or IP Address.
+The fully qualified domain name of the SDDC Manager.

 ```yaml
 Type: String